The UK Health Security Agency, together with Natural Environment in Jersey, measure the amount of radioactivity in:

 Since the beginning of the 1990s the levels of man-made radioactivity in the general environment have fallen markedly and in many cases are now almost undetectable.
 The results in recent years continue to show a downward trend.
 No sources of radioactivity other than weapons testing and the Chernobyl accident were detected.

-Marine samples are gathered from Jersey and the other Channel Islands and analysed by Health Protection.
+Marine samples are gathered from Jersey, the other Channel Islands and France and analysed by CEFAS in the UK.
 This testing allows surveillance of the effects of liquid disposals from the French reprocessing plant at Cap de la Hague and the nuclear power station at Flamanville.

 Marine radioactivity in the Channel Islands 1990-2009